unoplatform/uno.extensions/doc/Overview/Authentication/OidcOverview.md

 ## Set up OpenID Connect authentication

-To use OpenID Connect authentication, you need to provide the following information:
+To use OpenID Connect authentication, you can provide the following information:

 - Client id
 - Client secret
 - Scopes
 - Authority
 - Redirect Uri
-- Post Logout Redirect Uri (optional)
+- Post Logout Redirect Uri

 The `OidcAuthenticationProvider` is added using the `AddOidc()` extension method which configures the `IAuthenticationBuilder` to use it.
-The following example shows how to configure the provider:

 ```csharp
 private IHost Host { get; }